mwsoft69/BurgerEat/README.md

 This game is about eating Burgers that pop up on screen

+### Build deps
+sdl2
+sdl2_image

+Install per your system

 ### How to build:

-For linux or gcc just type "make"

-For *BSD or clang type "make -f Makefile.BSD"
+"make"

 ### Artwork

-All art work is public domain under the WTFPL.
-Unless otherwise specified in ARTWORK
+All artwork licenses are specified in ARTWORK.